dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 In addition, the `ShellNavigatingEventArgs` class provides a `Cancel` method that can be used to cancel navigation, and a `GetDeferral` method that returns a `ShellNavigatingDeferral` token that can be used to complete navigation.
 For more information about navigation deferral, see [Navigation deferral](#navigation-deferral).

-The `Shell` class also defines the `Navigated` event, which is fired when navigation has completed.
+The <xref:Microsoft.Maui.Controls.Shell> class also defines the `Navigated` event, which is fired when navigation has completed.
 The `ShellNavigatedEventArgs` object that accompanies the `Navigated` event provides the following properties:

 | Property | Type | Description |
 |---|---|---|